ivaaak/.NET-RealEstate/README.md

 -  [**✔**]  ELK stack for logging - Elasticsearch / Logstash / Kibana
 -  [**✔**]  Automapper
 -  [**✔**]  Nuke Build Pipeline
+-  [**✔**]  Authentication / Authorization and User Management:  Keycloak

 #### Not implemented yet / In Progress:
--  Auth / User Management:  Keycloak + a Token Handler
--  Fluent Validation
+-  Fluent Validation for MediatR commands
 -  A Scraper which takes listings from real sites
 -  Event Bus - RabbitMQ / MassTransit
 -  SignalR for on-page notifications/messaging
 -  Resilience - Polly - Persistance/Retries
 -  HangFire for task scheduling / background execution
 -  CI/CD Pipeline with github actions
+-  Consul - Service Discovery
+-  Monitoring -  Grafana + Prometheus

 #### Future plans:
--  Camunda - Orchestration Engine
+-  Camunda - Orchestration and BPMN Engine
--  Consul - Service Discovery
 -  An Aggregator service for fetching from multiple DBs
 -  Token Handler Middleware which is used for the Keycloak Auth
--  Monitoring -  Grafana + Prometheus
 -  Code Coverage and Reports - CodeCov

 (Testing)